 Igboh et al., (2009) reviewed that C. odorata contains high total carbohydrate,crude fibre and protein content was observed and result suggests that C. odorata is a source of high-quality protein which could serve as a potential source of protein supplement.
 C. odorata has some beneficial effects in the area of agriculture and medicine (Koutika and H. J. Rainey 2010).
 The fresh leaves and extract of C. odorata (L) are used in traditional herbal treatment in developing countries as a cold and cough medicine, fever, toothaches, diabetes, and colonitis (Ajao et al., 2011).
 According to (Iwu et al., 1999), C. odorata was effective in treating inflammation, hypertension, spasmodic diarrhoea, and spasms.
 Additionally, traditional uses for the treatment of burns, wound healing, skin infections, postpartum wounds, and antimalarial medications were mentioned (Amirah Aziz et al., 2020).
 The use of C. cajan leaves and C. odorata leaves in the treatment of diseases is also associated with their mineral and vitamin compositions (Ezeigwe et al., 2025).
 Thus, this research aims to determine and compare the phytochemical and nutritional composition of Cajanus cajan leaves and Chromolaena odorata leaves.

-2.0 MATERIALS AND METHODS
+2.0: MATERIALS AND METHODS

-2.1 Plant Collection and Identification
+2.1: Plant Collection and Identification

 The leaves of Cajanus cajan and Chromolaena odorata were collected from Mgbakwu, Awka North Local Government Area, Anambra State, Nigeria.
 It was identified by a taxonomist from the Department of Botany, Nnamdi Azikiwe University, Awka.
 The herbarium number for C. Cajanus and C. odorata as deposited in the herbarium is NAUH – 43A and NAUH – 73D respectively.

-2.2 Phytochemical Analysis
+2.2: Phytochemical Analysis

 Phytochemical analysis was carried out to identify the secondary metabolites present in the extracts using standard methods (Harborne, 1984).

-2.2.1 Oxalate Determination by Titration Method
+2.2.1: Oxalate Determination by Titration Method

 This determination involves three major steps: digestion, oxalate precipitation and permanganate titration